South Africa Entrance Requirements: What You Need to Know

 aVOID CONTAMINATED WATER

 When traveling, one of the easiest ways to get sick is to come into contact with contaminated water.
-There are a number of illnesses that are found in South Africa that can be spread by either drinking or swimming in contaminated water.
+Several illnesses are found in South Africa that can be spread by either drinking or swimming in contaminated water.
 Before you depart for your trip, you will want to be aware of the illnesses below.
 To avoid getting sick, make sure you stick to drinking bottled water and avoid swimming in stagnant pools.

 Disease Name How Disease Spreads Advice